farankhalid/zoho-attendance-sync-service/README.md

-# AWS Lambda with Scheduled (Cron) Event Using AWS SAM
+# AWS Lambda Cron-based Attendance Sync to Zoho People

 This project contains source code and supporting files for a **serverless application** that periodically syncs attendance records from an on-premises (or external) device to **Zoho People**.
 The application is written in **Python 3.12** and is deployed using the AWS Serverless Application Model (SAM).
 The key AWS resources in this stack include a **Lambda function** (scheduled every 5 minutes) and an **IAM role** with permissions to access **SSM Parameter Store**.